tantaman/tantaman.github.io/_posts/2021-01-26-regression-mean-vs-gambler.markdown

 <i data-bind="heads_num_seq_closer_to_mean"></i> / <i data-bind="heads_num_runs"></i> * 100 =
 **<i data-bind="heads_num_seq_closer_to_mean_pct"></i>%** of runs are **closer to the mean.**

-The findings are in line with the original set.
+These findings corroborate our original findings.

 ## Conclusion